-Unlike weight and size that is so closely regulated, the number of dimples and the pattern they are placed around the golf ball cover is left to manufacture discretion.
+Unlike weight and size that is so closely regulated, the number of dimples and the pattern they are placed around the ball cover is left to manufacture discretion.
 Most golf balls have dimples of uniform size and typically between 350 and 450 in number.
+Dimple pattern is different for each golf manufacturers and type of the ball.
+Dimple design effect the abilities of the ball.
+It can make ball to travel further to have less spin or unique way of spin around.
 These differences in number and configuration can lead to differences in performance and aerodynamic properties.

 What Do the Numbers on Golf Balls Mean?

 Golf balls have numbers stamped onto them.
 Most commonly directly below the ball’s trademark or logo.
-These numbers act to help players identify their golf ball and may provide specific insights into how that golf ball was designed.
-Players also have the ability to mark and stamp their own golf balls using special tools.
+These numbers act to help players identify their ball and may provide specific insights into how that golf ball was designed.

 What’s Inside of a Golf Ball?